Quick Answer

 The Turnaround Playbook: How Independent Bars Bounce Back Fast

 Every successful turnaround follows a rhythm: stabilise, reset, relaunch, then scale the habits.
 The mistake is trying to do everything at once.
+Before diving in, our pub health check helps you diagnose exactly where the problems lie.
 This playbook focuses the team on the right moves at the right time.

 Phase 1: Stabilise in 7 days